A Short Story About Violence

 Pas Jeté.

 But I can’t move.
-There’s a gun pointed at me and he is telling me he wants what is in the register.
+There’s a gun pointed at me and he is telling me he wants what I have in the register.
 Cash and receipts.
-Cash and receipts now!
+Cash and receipts, he says.
 Now!

 Chassé, Marnie.
 Are you paying attention?

 My hands are sweating.
-The gun is shaking.
-Shiny and black.
+The gun is shaking, shiny and black like the car in the parking lot.
 I know there is a button underneath the counter for calling the police.
-Papa showed me where it was.
+Father showed me where it was.
 I can’t find it now.

-Missus Corcoran says, Focus, Marnie!
+Focus, Marnie!
+Missus Corcoran says.
 You’re not paying attention.

-My fingers are fumbling.
+My fingers fumbling.
 Not as graceful as my curtsy.
-Why didn’t I pay attention when papa showed me where the button was?
-I can hear papa’s voice too and he says,
+Why didn’t I pay attention when father showed me where the button was?
+I can hear his voice too and he says,

 If you want to make it in this world, you can’t fool around.
-You’re my oldest daughter.
 You have to work hard.
 Do you hear me?
 I’m only going to show you this one time.
 Are you paying attention?

 Yes, papa.